-Sunpatiens is the answer to all those who love impatiens and wish to see them bask in the sun!
+Sunpatiens is the answer to all who love Impatiens and wish to see them bloom in full sun!

 You’ll be able to decorate your beds, garden boxes and pots in the sun with this touch-me-not for many long months.

 - Favor sun or part sun.

-- The ground must drain well and have a lot of humus.
+- The ground or pot must drain well and have a lot of humus.

-- Plant several specimens together, spaced about 16 inches (40 cm) from the next to create a nice cover.
+- Plant many together, spaced about 16 inches (40 cm) from the next to create a nice cover.

-Then, mix your earth with flower plant soil mix and water often in summer to make the flower-bearing abundant.
+Then, mix your earth with flower plant soil mix and water often in summer for abundant flower-bearing.

-Care for sunpatiens ® is child’s play and no pruning nor pinching is required.
+Care for sunpatiens is child’s play and no pruning nor pinching is required.
 It naturally branches out.

 - Water regularly in case of heat waves.

-- Adding flower plant fertilizer will enhance the blooming but you’ll still have flowers if you don’t fertilize.
+- Add flower plant fertilizer to enhance blooming, but you’ll still have many flowers if you don’t.

-In pots or garden boxes, you can amplify the aesthetic appeal and stimulate budding of new flowers if you remove wilted regularly.
+In pots or garden boxes, amplify the appeal and stimulate budding of new flowers by removing wilted flowers regularly (deadheading).

-- But you can try growing sunpatiens ® in pots to bring it inside your home during the coldest months.
+- But you can try growing sunpatiens in pots to bring inside your home during colder months.

-- If the lowest temperatures in your area are just around freezing, try winterizing your sunpatiens ® in the hope of protecting them.
+- If the lowest temperatures in your area are around freezing, winterize your sunpatiens to avoid problems.

-Uprooting your sunpatiens ® from the growing bed to containers is also possible.
+Uprooting your sunpatiens ® from the growing bed into containers is also possible.

 - Dig the plant out carefully with as many roots as you can.